 Why is whey protein bad?
 As an advocate for a primarily plant-based diet, I can’t count how many times I’ve been asked, “But what about protein?”
-I’ve written about the epic obsession Americans have with protein.
-It’s true that some people do feel better when they get more protein in their diet, and if you’re one of those who worries about not getting “enough” protein, you need to know why you shouldn’t ever use one of the most popular supplements ever manufactured: Whey protein!
+I’ve written about the epic obsession Americans have with protein intake.
+It’s true some people do feel better when they get more protein in their diet.
+If you’re one of those who worries about not getting “enough” protein, you need to know why whey protein is bad.

 In this article: